-- The liabilities of MEDC exceeded assets at the close of the most recent fiscal year by \$2,835,324 (net assets). - The net asset deficit is due to the fact that MEDC does not hold any capital assets such as infrastructure and improvements in its' name, but rather provides funding for City of Mission projects.
+- The liabilities of MEDC exceeded assets at the close of the most recent fiscal year by \$1,220,526 (net position). - The net position deficit is due to the fact that MEDC does not hold any capital assets such as infrastructure and improvements in its' name, but rather provides funding for City of Mission projects.